ASFHyP3/hyp3-docs/docs/guides/opera_rtc_product_guide.md

 The files available for download include:

-- HDF5 file containing product metadata, specifically orbit position and velocity (no actual RTC data are included in this file)
+- HDF5 file containing product metadata, specifically orbit position and velocity (no actual RTC images are included in this file)
 - A single-band 32-bit float Cloud-Optimized GeoTIFF (COG) file for each available polarization containing the RTC values (most commonly VV and VH, but HH and HV in some areas)